Airtable-Labs/upsert-examples/data_source_examples/slack_conversation_history/using_airtable.js/README.md

 ### A. Airtable Base Setup

+First, create a table in a base you have creator-level access to.
+You can do so by creating a copy of [this sample table]([from here](https://airtable.com/shrB2653wGPc4KwoZ)) by selecting the "Use data" button in the top right corner of the page (recommended).

-First, create a table in a base you have creator-level access to and create a table with the following fields: 'Channel ID + TS' (Single line text), 'Channel ID' (Single line text), 'TS' (Single line text), 'Last Edited TS' (Single line text), 'Type' (Single line text), and 'Subtype' (Single line text), 'Slack User ID' (Single line text), 'Message text' (Long text), 'Reply Count' (Number), 'Parent Message' (self-linking Linked Record), and 'Full Message Payload (JSON)' (Long text).
+Alternatively, you can create a table with the following fields: 'Channel ID + TS' (Single line text), 'Channel ID' (Single line text), 'TS' (Single line text), 'Last Edited TS' (Single line text), 'Type' (Single line text), and 'Subtype' (Single line text), 'Slack User ID' (Single line text), 'Message text' (Long text), 'Reply Count' (Number), 'Parent Message' (self-linking Linked Record), and 'Full Message Payload (JSON)' (Long text).
 - You may also want to add a formula field named 'TS (Human Readable)' with the formula `DATETIME_PARSE({TS}, 'X')` and another named 'Parent or Thread?' with the formula `IF({Parent Message},"Threaded reply","Parent message")`.
-- You can create a copy of a sample table with these fields [from here](https://airtable.com/shrB2653wGPc4KwoZ) by selecting "Use data" in the top right corner.
 - If you choose other field names, be sure to update the code in [index.js](./index.js) in the `convertSlackMessageToAirtableRecord` function.

 ### B. Slack App Setup